Category Archives: Daily Prayer

 3. The Crowning with Thorns.

-Lord Jesus, O King of eternal glory, you were crowned with thorns, as though no one recognised your Dignity, your selfless Love, your Royal Priesthood.
+Lord Jesus, King of eternal glory, you were crowned with thorns, as though no one recognised your Dignity, your selfless Love, your Royal Priesthood.
 But you submitted to this crown in order to set us free from pride, ignorance, and arrogance.
 Grant that, by your wounds, we may be healed.

 4. The Way of the Cross.